Md-Roman-Bin-Jalal/Virtualoom-AI-Powered-Online-Learning-and-Teaching-Platform/SECURITY.md

 ## Reporting a Vulnerability

-We take security issues in Perform10 seriously.
+We take security issues in Virtualoom seriously.
 We appreciate your efforts to responsibly disclose your findings.

 To report a security vulnerability, please follow these steps: